 Vulnerability scanner powered by Qualys - The Qualys scanner is one of the leading tools for real-time identification of vulnerabilities in your Azure and hybrid virtual machines.
 You don't need a Qualys license or even a Qualys account - everything's handled seamlessly inside Defender for Cloud.
 Learn more in Defender for Cloud's integrated Qualys scanner for Azure and hybrid machines.

 Just-in-time (JIT) virtual machine (VM) access - Threat actors actively hunt accessible machines with open management ports, like RDP or SSH.
 All of your virtual machines are potential targets for an attack.
 When a VM is successfully compromised, it's used as the entry point to attack further resources within your environment.

-When you enable Microsoft Defender for servers, you can use just-in-time VM access to lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
+When you enable Microsoft Defender for Servers, you can use just-in-time VM access to lock down the inbound traffic to your VMs.
+This reduces exposure to attacks and provides easy access to connect to VMs when needed.
 For more information, see Understanding JIT VM access.